What is Mission MightyMe?

 Mission MightyMe is an innovative food company on a mission to help end the food allergy epidemic.
 Our founders are passionate parents of children with food allergies and world-renowned pediatric allergist Dr. Gideon Lack.
 Dr. Lack’s discovery (The LEAP Study)

 that including peanut protein in babies’ diets early and often, could help prevent peanut allergies, has changed infant feeding guidelines around the globe.
-Together, we have developed a line of foods that make it simple to follow the new guidelines, by including nuts and other common food allergens in children’s diets early, without the hassle of preparing special foods or the choking risk of nuts and nut butters.
+Together, we have developed a line of foods that make it simple to follow the new guidelines, by including nuts and other common food allergens in children’s diets early, without the hassle of preparing special foods.

 What if my child has already developed a food allergy?